JAAFBUTeam/GO/README.md

 ## Optional Stories
 - view photos of a specific location from Instagram
-- view other "filters": such as underrated restaurants, culture spots, etc
+- browse locations with "filters": such as underrated restaurants, culture spots, etc
-- rate a location
+- rate a location based on either popularity or quality
 - upload a photo to that location
 - featured items -- places that have less than x amount of ratings
 - view these spots on Google maps